 - As a result, the Macro dialog box pops up in the display.

 - There, select the Macro Name and hit Run.

 - Lastly, we hide the Filter Arrows from the table headers completely.

 In conclusion, we have discussed some easy ways to hide Filter Arrows from Pivot Table in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
 Please leave any further queries or recommendations in the comment box below.